Discover Living History

 Flight to Freedom

 In celebration of Black History Month, walk from the Fort Mose Historical Society along the Freedom Trail, the first “Underground Railroad,” where hundreds of people fled to Spanish Florida from enslavement on British indigo and sugar plantations in 17th century South Carolina.
+Flight to Freedom honors and remembers all those who risked everything in search of freedom and opportunity to live their own lives.

-Drake’s Raid Features a 16th century style military encampment with drills, demonstrations and living history interpretation during the day.
+Drake’s Raid features a 16th century style military encampment with drills, demonstrations and living history interpretation during the day.
 As the sun sets in the historic district, the reenactment of the sacking and burning of the town commences.
 See what camp life was like for families back then.

 Battle of Bloody Mose